microsoft/industry/foundations/powerPlatform/readme.md

 - Environments can be created with - or without Dynamics 365 application templates available in the tenant.
 - Dynamics 365 applications takes a dependency on environments with Dataverse provisioned.
 - Dataverse for Microsoft Teams can be created directly from the Teams client, which grants the creator Owner permission on the Environment.
+- Managed Environments requires that the users are licensed, as all apps and flows in a managed environment are premium.
+- To enable Managed Environments, you must be a global admin, Power Platform admin, or Dynamics 365 admin in Azure Active Directory.
+- In the Power Platform admin center, Environment Admins are not allowed to activate managed environments.
+Environment Admins are able to see the 'Enable Managed Environment' action in the environment details page.

 ### Design recommendations